 - contact -

 get in touch

-for wholesale inquires and career opportunities, please contact Liz at:
+for re-orders & career opportunities, please contact Liz at:

-for online sales and customer service, general inquiries and press, please contact Nicole at:
+for online sales, customer service and general inquiries, please contact Nicole at:

 for natural dye inquiries, including care questions, stain treatment and color longevity, please contact our Natural Dye Team at: